grafana/mimir/docs/sources/reference-http-api/_index.md

 - Enable API's flag `-api.skip-label-name-validation-header-enabled=true`
 - Ensure that the request is sent with the header `X-Mimir-SkipLabelNameValidation: true`

-This feature supports the writes of downstream clients that have specific requirements.
+This feature supports the writes from non-standard downstream clients that have metric name not Prometheus compliant.

 _For more information, refer to Prometheus [Remote storage integrations](https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations)._